ckuhl/advent-of-code/2023/README.md

     - Write if / elseif / elseif / etc. to match _all known cases_
     - Throw an error if you get to `else`!

-## Day 9
+### Day 9

-- Today is the first day where the mutability of tables tripped me up
+- Today is the first day wherein the mutability of tables tripped me up
     - Perhaps I am getting lazy with my creation / management of them?
     - Tables are mutable within functions.
     - Need to determine how to copy instead of loading input once for each part

+### Day 10

+- Today is the day I give in: I need my creature comforts of non-Table data classes
+    - Implemented a rudimentary `set` class (in `set.lua`) to track members of the loop
+    - I have already implemented it once
+    - Might as well do it once _well_ instead of repeating until I make an error